 At night when I would get up and pad across the floor to the bathroom, I could almost hear my body creaking as we walked.

 A little history – the year I graduated from college, my mom was diagnosed with thyroid cancer.
-Her thyroid was removed, and she began a lifetime regimen of pills.
+Her thyroid was removed, and she began a lifetime regimen of expensive pills that were not covered by her Health Plan, we manage to paid for the using viatical settlement company.
 Now we visit the same doctor to get our prescriptions refilled.

 What I have learned from all this thus far is simple: my body has a life of its own.